mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 Depending on the day, you'll:

 - **Ensure the components are accessible.**
   You will be the owner of the accessibility across all MUI products.
-First, you will be responsible first to verify the level of accessibility the components comply with and implementing improvements over time.
+First, you will be responsible to verify the level of accessibility the components comply with and then implementing improvements over time.
 - **Respond to issues related to accessibility.**
   The users of our products create issues related to a11y.
 You will be responsible to unlock the community, either by providing best practices, guiding them to contribute a fix, or by directly fixing the issues reported.
 - **Intelligently apply accessibility testing tools**.
 You will use assistive technology and perform expert manual analysis of the MUI product lines.